greg-kennedy/YesWADTextures/README.md

 Reduce the size of GoldSrc (Half-Life, Counter-Strike 1.6, etc) .BSP files by eliminating embedded textures that already exist in .WAD files.

+The official site for YesWADTextures is https://github.com/greg-kennedy/YesWADTextures.

+Windows users can find a recent download in the "Releases" section.
+Other users: clone (or download) the code, then run `make` in the root folder.

 ## Usage
 Invoke the program like this: